Napoleon Diamond Necklace: Habsburgs

 In 1810, Napoleon divorced the Empress Joséphine, as she proved to be incapable of producing an heir.
 He re-married two months later to Archduchess Marie Louise of Austria.
-Within a year, Marie Louise bore a son.
+Within a year, Marie Louise bore a son, Napoleon II.
 To celebrate, in June 1811 Napoleon I commissioned two parures (one of which included the Marie Louise Diadem) and the Napoleon Diamond Necklace from Marie-Étienne Nitot, his official court jeweler.
 He ordered that "all the leading jewelers of the world" be assembled to contribute the necessary number of diamonds.
 The necklace was designed by Nitot himself, and produced by his company in Paris, The House of Chaumet.
 Nitot had been commissioned to create several other pieces for the Emperor in the past, including Napoleon's papal tiara, his coronation crown, his ceremonial sword and the wedding jewels of his first wife, Josephine de Beauharnais.

 The profligate use of diamonds in the piece—an incredibly rare gemstone given that modern sources such as South Africa and Siberia had yet to be tapped—was a deliberate display of extravagance on Napoleon's part.
 To emphasise this, he had the value of the completed necklace assessed by a separate jeweler, Ernst Paltscho of Vienna.
 Paltscho presented his assessment, 376,274 French francs, to the Imperial court the same year.
 This sum was the equivalent of the Empress's entire annual household budget.